 Can I get a free iPhone VPN?

-Free VPNs can be very tempting, but while there are some good options, they're all limited in some way or another.
+Free VPN services can be very tempting, but while there are some good options, they're all limited in some way or another.

 While functionality is an issue (most have data caps or throttles speeds), when considering free iPhone VPNs there's a very real danger to the user.
 Free services on the App Store have been known to be 'fleeceware' – offering a free trial and secretly charging massive weekly fees afterwards – while other simply don't work and will give you a false sense of security.